williamdinhh/nfldraftanalaysis/README.md

 CSE 163 Final Project
 William Dinh & Ian Kraemer

+If you decide to use the datasets that are already in our repo, feel free to extract the files (if needed), and run the code by navigating to the analysis.py, and clicking run.
+The data visualizions will pop up in the pngs folder, given you want to make changes to the code/images.

+If you decide not to download the datasets that will be zipped once cloning or downloading this repository, please refer to the followning below.

 Before we begin, please download the following datasets from Kaggle.

 All Time NFL Combine Stats Data